 If you’re a student at LSU, Southern University, or any other school in or around Baton Rouge, DWI attorney James Bates will provide a complimentary consultation.
 Call 504-259-7461 for a review of your case.

 Consequences of DWI for CDL Drivers in Baton Rouge

-Drivers of commercial vehicles have much to lose if you are convicted of driving drunk, whether on the job or in your own vehicle.
+Drivers of commercial vehicles have much to lose if you are convicted of DUI, whether on the job or in your own vehicle.